Saturday, January 31, 2009

 it was fascination . . .

 Around 8:30 last night all hell broke loose at the El Faro, a falling-down fire-trap dive on the beach, just across the street from our house.
 (You can see a corner of our house in the upper left corner of this photo.)
 I was reading quietly in the living room when suddenly loud music split the quiet of the night.
 And I mean L-O-U-D. I looked out across the street; no crowds, no cars, no hint as to what this was all about.
 It was a cinch that the evening's reading was over so I doodled around on the computer for awhile and then decided I'd try to sleep.
 Big mistake.
 Starting at 9 PM the song was "Fascination."
 This song played on a continual loop for more than an hour.
-Who is waltzing to this drek?
+Who is waltzing on the beach?
 Nobody.
 On and on and on.
 Around 10:30 the really bad mariachi music started and someone started singing.
 This particular crooner was tone deaf.
 I think he's the same gent who insists on singing at the disco during the Easter madness.
-Had the El Faro turned into a Mexican karioke bar?
+Had the El Faro turned into a Mexican karaoke bar?
 With no patrons?
 I checked with neighbors this morning and nobody could figure out what was going on last night.
 Whatever it was it was finally shut down at 3 AM.
 Siesta's looking mighty good for this afternoon.

 Tonight is the luna llena.
 Don't miss it.